innovinitylabs/obsidian-paste-image-rename/README.md

 - **Disable rename notice**

   Turn off this option if you don't want to see the notice when renaming images.
   Note that Obsidian may display a notice when a link has changed, this option cannot disable that.

+#### Image Compression Settings

+> New in 1.7.0

+- **Enable compression**

+  Automatically compress images to reduce file size when they are pasted or added to the vault.

+- **Output format**

+  Format to save compressed images as.
+JPG typically provides better compression than PNG.

+- **JPG quality**

+  Quality setting for JPG compression (1-100).
+Higher values mean better quality but larger files.

+- **Maximum width**

+  Maximum width in pixels for resized images.
+Images larger than this will be scaled down proportionally.

+- **Maximum height**

+  Maximum height in pixels for resized images.
+Images larger than this will be scaled down proportionally.